Board of Directors

 Heidi Heitkamp

-Joe was born in Massapequa, New York and graduated from the University of Notre Dame.
-As president of the local school board, he showed the leadership needed to create a bright future for the next generation of Hoosiers and brought people together to find commonsense solutions.
+Joe was born in Massapequa, New York and graduated from the University of Notre Dame and earned his Juris Doctor from Notre Dame Law School.
+As president of the local Mishawaka Marian High School Board, he showed the leadership needed to create a bright future for the next generation of Hoosiers and brought people together to find commonsense solutions.
 In 2006, he brought that perspective to Washington when he was elected to the U.S. House of Representatives to represent Indiana’s Second District.
+He served three terms.

 Senator Donnelly relied on that same philosophy when he ran for the U.S. Senate in 2012.
-He focused on finding bipartisan solutions that will grow Indiana’s middle class and has worked to maintain his connection to the state and listen to Hoosiers’ concerns.
+He focused on finding bipartisan solutions that would grow Indiana’s middle class, and he worked to maintain his connection to the state while always listening to Hoosiers’ concerns.
+His service on committees with direct application to the industries and livelihoods of Indiana were essential to the success of the state’s economic vitality.

 J.D.
 Scholten

 A 5th generation Iowan, J.D.
-Scholten Iowa’s 4th District Representative who ran a creative, grassroots campaign that drew national attention for how Democrats can compete in rural areas.
-In 2018, his campaign lost by just 3% —fewer than 11K votes—in a district with 70,000 more registered Republicans than Democrats, and where Trump won by 27% in 2016.
+Scholten is a member of the Iowa House of Representatives for District 1 and a retired professional baseball player.
+He is widely known for being nominated for the U.S. House of Representative’s 4th District in Iowa in the 2018 elections.
+His creative grassroots campaign drew national attention to how Democrats can compete in rural areas.
+In 2018, his campaign lost by just 3% —fewer than 11,000 votes—in a district with 70,000 more registered Republicans than Democrats, which Trump won by 27% in 2016.
+His subsequent race in 2020 against Randy Feenstra, the Republican candidate in 2020, has catapulted Scholten to fame in political circles in Iowa.

 Mike Espy